Black-necked Stork (Jabiru)

 This epic tailored adventure across the World Heritage Listed Kakadu National Park and Arnhem Land winds across stunning floodplains and escarpments in search of the formidable Saltwater Crocodile, many of the region’s 280 bird species, adorable marsupials and mammals and incredible flora.

-The pristine beauty of Fogg Dam, Adelaide River, the iconic Yellow Water Cruise and the tranquillity of the natural plunge pool at Maguk are highlights for nature enthusiasts.
-Aside from the rich wilderness offerings, guests will visit Injalak to observe the breathtaking rock art galleries and learn about the intriguing traditional culture of the Kunwinjku people.
+The pristine beauty of Fogg Dam, Mary River Airboat cruise, the iconic Yellow Water Cruise and the tranquillity of the natural plunge pool at Maguk are highlights for nature enthusiasts.
+Aside from the rich wilderness offerings, guests will visit Injalak Art Centre & Mikinj Valley to observe the breathtaking rock art galleries and some of the best views that you will ever see.

 Guests will venture towards the World Heritage Listed Kakadu National Park via the magnificent Fogg Dam Reserve.
 These wetlands fringed by rainforest are a birdwatchers paradise, with year round water coverage assuring its position as an important feeding and roosting site for over 200 different bird species, water pythons and freshwater turtles.
 Forest Kingfishers, egrets, ibis, herons, Whistling Kites, Brown Falcons, Green Pygmy Geese, cormorants and monitor lizards are common sightings.

 From here, the group will explore the Mary River wetlands, enjoying a 45 minute Airboat Safari.
 Travelling through the seemingly endless floodplains of the Mary River Wetlands, guests will have the opportunity to spot countless crocodiles and birds, hovering above a breathtaking blanket of lilies and reeds.